 Jack Smith’s MA is in creative writing, his PhD in English.
 He has published four novels: Miss Manners for War Criminals (2017), Being (2016), Icon (2014), and Hog to Hog, which won the 2007 George Garrett Fiction Prize and was published by Texas Review Press in 2008.
 He has published stories in a number of literary magazines, including Southern Review, North American Review, Texas Review, Xconnect, In Posse Review, and Night Train.
 His reviews have appeared widely in such publications as Ploughshares, Georgia Review, American Book Review, Prairie Schooner, Mid-American Review, Pleiades, the Missouri Review, Xconnect, and Environment magazine.
 He has published a few dozen articles in both Novel & Short Story Writer’s Market and The Writer magazine.
 His creative writing book, Write and Revise for Publication: A 6-Month Plan for Crafting an Exceptional Novel and Other Works of Fiction, was published in 2013 by Writer’s Digest Books.
+A collection of his articles –Inventing the World: The Fiction Writer’s Guidebook to Craft and Process – will be published by Serving House Books in 2018.
 His coauthored nonfiction environmental book entitled Killing Me Softly was published by Monthly Review Press in 2002.
 Besides his writing, Smith was fiction editor of The Green Hills Literary Lantern, an online literary magazine published by Truman State University, for 25 years.

 More about Jack

 Julia Alvarez interview: In the time of discovery

 Karl Harshbarger interview

 Sue Monk Kidd: How I Write

 Tim O’Brien: The things he carries

 In the shadow of terror